proxystore/proxystore/docs/guides/endpoints.md

 endpoints use the [WebRTC](https://webrtc.org/) standard to determine how the peers can connect.

-As shown in **Fig. 1**, endpoints use a commonly accessible *signaling server* to facilitate peer connections.
-When an endpoint is started, the Endpoint registers with the signaling server.
-Then, when an endpoint needs to make a request from a peer, (1) the endpoint creates an *offer* and asks the signaling server to forward the offer to the peer endpoint.
-The signaling server forwards the offer (2) and the peer endpoint creates an *answer* to the received offer.
-The peer endpoint returns the *answer* to the original endpoint via the signaling server (3, 4).
+As shown in **Fig. 1**, endpoints use a commonly accessible *relay server* to facilitate peer connections.
+When an endpoint is started, the Endpoint registers with the relay server.
+Then, when an endpoint needs to make a request from a peer, (1) the endpoint creates an *offer* and asks the relay server to forward the offer to the peer endpoint.
+The relay server forwards the offer (2) and the peer endpoint creates an *answer* to the received offer.
+The peer endpoint returns the *answer* to the original endpoint via the relay server (3, 4).

 The offer and answer contain information about the local and remote sessions of the endpoints which can be used to complete the peer-to-peer connection (5).